AhsanHafeez2525/Devtinder_Mern/API_DOCUMENTATION.md

 ### 1. Generate OTP
 **POST** `/generate-otp`

 Generates a 6-digit OTP for the specified email address.
+The OTP expires in 1 minute.

 **Request Body:**
 ```json